Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 Copy the code below **into** the `Run` method, below the `log.LogInformation` line.
 You can **replace** the call to `WriteResult` with the following lines:

-> After pasting the code, you will see quite a few errors represented by a "squiggly" red underline below certain identifiers.
+> Like before, after pasting the code, you will see quite a few errors represented by a "squiggly" red underline below certain identifiers.
 Most of the time, it's simple because a namespace is missing from the "using" section on top of the class.
 You can fix errors by putting cursor in the error, then clicking on lightbulb on the left handside.
 Simply click and select the correct namespace from the list.
 Most of the time, the namespace you need is the first of the list.

-TODO Other picture showing the namespace in the list

 ![Lightbulb for Intellisense](./Img/318.png)